Solinea/goldstone-server/README.rst

 * Analyze and diagnose common issues
 * Automate common cloud management and maintenance tasks

-For more information on how to install Goldstone, view the INSTALL.rst file.Copyright 2014 Solinea, Inc.
+For more information on how to install Goldstone, view the INSTALL.rst file.

 --------------
 Installation
 --------------

-The installation instructions are documented in INSTALL.rst.
+The installation instructions are in INSTALL.rst.

 --------------
 Usage
 --------------

 The installation created a system administrator account with the credentials, "admin" / "changeme".

-Your first task is to change this account's password and e-mail address.
+Your first task is to change its password and e-mail address.
 You can do this from the account settings page.

 The installation also created an initial tenant, with a tenant administrator.
 The tenant administrator is also Goldstone's default tenant administrator.
 You may wish to change this tenant's name, owner name, or contact information; change the tenant admin's name or password, which is "gsadmin" / "changeme"; or create more tenant admins.